replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on August 28, 2024

 ### Bug Fixes {#bug-fixes-v2024-08-28-0}
-* Click docs link will open a new window.
+* Click docs link will open a new window to related documentation in the Compatbility Matrix versions available modal.

 ## v2024.08.20-5